-Prior to being appointed Vice President of Engineering, Mr. Raamot was Econolite’s Director of Systems Engineering in charge of software design and development and customer support.
+Prior to being appointed Chief Technology Officer, Mr. Raamot was Vice President of Engineering.
+Previously to that, he was Econolite’s Director of Systems Engineering in charge of software design and development and customer support.

 Mr. Raamot has served on various standards committees including NTCIP, NEMA and ATC.
 Additionally, he is involved with several university research programs.
 He is a recipient of the “2010 Best Paper Award” from the Transportation Research Board (TRB) Signal Systems Committee for his collaborative work with Purdue University on Railroad Preemption Performance Measures.

 Before joining Econolite, Mr. Raamot was responsible for firmware and software development, as well as systems integration for AECOM Systems Integration Group, which was later acquired by Econolite.